 I’ve had stories published with 34thParallel, Drunk Monkeys, Pig Iron Press.
 I’ve also had poems published on Referential, Zeek, Good Foot, Rosebud, Sonora Review, and more.
 I have an MFA from the New School and an undergraduate degree from Skidmore.
 I’ve also self-published a novel and novella.
-I do work as a copywriter in fashion in New York City and I’m lucky enough to live with my favorite person, my boyfriend Adam.

 I’m a retired newspaper reporter and editor and university journalism professor.
 Just two years out of journalism school at the University of Southern California, while working for the Daily Breeze in Redondo Beach, California, I wrote the local reaction story to the assassination of President Kennedy.
 A year later, I covered the Beatles’ first West Coast news conference and the 9.2 Good Friday earthquake in Alaska.